-The Tulsa Zoo Conservation Program has begun a new partnership with a project called the Mabula Ground Hornbill Project.
-This important conservation project focuses on studying ground hornbill’s genetics, behavior and other important unanswered questions necessary for successful re-establishment of ground hornbills throughout South Africa.
+The Tulsa Zoo Conservation Program partners with the Mabula Ground-Hornbill Project and their important conservation projects focus on studying Southern ground-hornbill’s genetics, behavior and other unanswered questions necessary for successful re-establishment of Southern ground-hornbills throughout South Africa.